Upcoming Courses

 Required Texts:

-The Passion of the Infant Jesus, Critical Edition by Caryll Houselander
+The Passion of the Infant Christ by Caryll Houselander

 Man and Woman He Created Them: A Theology of the Body by John Paul II